 The keto diet was a natural way of eating for our ancestors as food availability ebbed and flowed with changing seasons.
 For this reason, it’s advised to do keto for short periods of time, cycling on and off with a higher-carb diet, to mimic how this shift between energy sources occurred naturally.
 A 3 to 6 week reset is the recommended amount of time to go strict keto.
 Before and after the reset, you transition by gradually lowering carbs.

-Territory’s keto reset is a 3-week menu.
+Territory’s Keto Reset Program is 4 weeks.
 The reset is designed to support the keto diet as a short-term shift in eating patterns, not a lifelong diet.
 The keto meals have around 70% fat, 20% or less protein, and 10% carbs, and align with our core menu being free of gluten and dairy ingredients.

-Use our 3-week Keto Reset Bundle to get your insulin intolerance back under control, sleep better and rebalance your hunger hormones.
+Use our 4-week Keto Reset Program to get your insulin intolerance back under control, sleep better and rebalance your hunger hormones.
 Start your healthy eating journey with Territory’s nutritionist-designed, chef-prepared, ready-to-eat meals.

 Post-Keto Reset Program, Territory’s low-carb menu filter supports a more sustainable carb-limited eating plan.
 The low-carb meals have a maximum of 25g of total carbs and cut out the majority of starchy vegetables and gluten-free grains.
 The low-carb menu is designed to support a long-term low-carb eating style and can also be used in the weeks before and after a keto reset to help your body gradually adjust to using less carbs and more fats for fuel.